Phantom65536/csc207-ThoughtVault/Initial Design.md

 - Event (EventID): ID of event object [IDENTIFIER]
 - Occurences (ArrayList of java.time.LocalDateTime): The list of when to notify the user of this event

-LocalCredentials:
+User:
-- User (UserID): ID of user object [IDENTIFIER]
+- ID (UserID): ID of user object [IDENTIFIER]
 - Username (String): Username of the user used during login
 - Password (byte[]): The hashed password string
-- Credential (Credential): Credential object to interact with user's google calendar via OAuth client ID.
+- Credential (String): Credential JSON object from the user's credentials.json file they uploaded to access their Google account

-User:
-- ID (int): Unique identifier for each user [IDENTIFIER]
-- Name (string): Name of the user

 ## Classes and methods
 Use case interactors: